PatrickKyei/exception/_posts/2023-08-03-i-used-120-days-to-learn-this.md

 ### Don't Downplay Relationships And Your Support Network

-The saying that your network is your networth is true in all dimensions.
+The saying that your network is your networth is true in all forms.

-One of the people I immediately established a friendship with was my barber.
+One of the people I immediately established friendship with was my barber.
 At least I saw him once every 15 days and that means if I needed any information about the community I could go to him.

-He was actually a nice guy to have a chat with.
+He was actually a nice guy to have conversation with.
 Many times he had stories about the town to share.
 And he made my boring days a bit cheerful.
-I would just visit his shop on weekends and I was not busy to go chat.
+I would just visit his shop on weekends and days I was not busy to chat.
 Sometimes I went with movies he had requested me to download for him.
 We watched the Transformers Age of the Beast, John Wick 4, Cocaine Bear etc.

+...

 ### Asking For Help Is Strength

-It This was a completely new environment for me.
-Which means that there were many things I needed someone to help me with which included getting access to certain information I didn't have.
+This was a completely new environment for me.
+Which means that there were many things I needed someone to help me out with which included getting access to certain information I didn't have.

 It's true, sometimes it's difficult to approach a stranger and ask for their help even though we need it badly.
 The interesting thing is that a lot of people are ready and happy to help us if only we ask.